…getting information, assistance, or referrals?

-Selecting a long-term care facility can be bewildering.
 In the Choices for Care program, a Care Coordinator assesses an individual’s needs and counsels families on suitable options.
-The Care Coordinator helps sort through the eligibility criteria for various home-based, community-based, supportive living, and nursing home choices.
+The Care Coordinator helps sort through the eligibility criteria for various home-based, community-based, supportive living, and other long term care choices.

 …protecting yourself or someone you know from abuse, neglect or exploitation?

 The abuse of seniors and of adults 18 and older with disabilities are serious problems that everyone has a responsibility to report.
 The most common types of abuse are financial exploitation, emotional abuse, and passive neglect.
 Additional types of abuse include deprivation, physical abuse, confinement, and sexual abuse.
 Adult Protective Services caseworkers investigate reports of abuse, neglect (including self-neglect and hoarding), and exploitation.
 The caseworkers work with victims to develop a plan to protect the victim, stabilize the situation and resolve the abusive circumstances.
 Anyone who suspects abuse or neglect should report it.
 All reports are confidential.
 Reports can be anonymous.

 …managing your money, your Social Security, or your bills?